 Whenever you’re cleaning with strong chemicals or bleach, wear gloves to protect your skin.
 If you are sensitive to mold or have allergies or asthma, you may want to wear a mask as well.

-If you suspect mold is growing in part of your refrigerator that you can’t access, such as inside the door, in the motor, or within the water dispenser, you won’t be able to get rid of the mold.
+If you suspect mold is growing in any part of your refrigerator that you can’t access, such as inside the door panels, in the motor, or within the water dispenser, you won’t be able to get rid of the mold by cleaning.
 You will need to replace your refrigerator.
 Make sure you know why the mold developed in the first place so that it doesn’t start growing in your new appliance as well.

-The most effective way to deal with black mold in the refrigerator is to prevent it to begin with.
+The most effective way to deal with black mold in the refrigerator is to prevent it in the first place.
 Keep an eye on mold-prone foods like fruits and vegetables, and discard food that has started to rot immediately.
-Always cover foods in the refrigerator with plastic wrap, foil, or other food-safe covering.
+Always cover foods in the refrigerator with plastic wrap, foil, or other food-safe containers.
 This will prevent mold spores that begin to grow on your food from becoming airborne and settling elsewhere in the fridge.

-Make it a regular practice to clean your refrigerator thoroughly at least once a month.
-Remove all foods and wipe down surfaces with a gentle household cleaner or bleach solution.
+Make it a regular practice to clean your refrigerator thoroughly, at least once a month.
+Remove all foods and wipe down surfaces with RMR-141, or another cleaning solution that disinfects, as discussed earlier.
 Check jarred and bottled foods for signs of mold and get rid of items that are no longer fresh or edible.

-Mold should always be removed right away to prevent further damage to your home.
+Mold should always be removed immediately to prevent further contamination to your home.
 If you think you may have mold growth in areas of your home beyond the refrigerator, you can contact a mold remediation professional in your area for assistance.
 They will come to your home and give you a free inspection and estimate for removal, if mold is found.